Absentee Ballot information

 Check Your Voter Registration Information

 Registered to vote?
-Move and need to make sure I am registered at the correct address?
-Please visit https://vote.elections.virginia.gov/VoterInformation to check your status.
+Moved and need to make sure your am registered at the correct address?
+Please visit Commonwealth of Virginia Department of Elections website to check your status.

 Deadlines for Registering and Voting

 The Commonwealth of Virginia has established the following deadlines in order to vote:

 The Voter Registration has already been started for the spring primaries and fall 2022 elections.

 For Marlin community members who are registered to vote outside of the Commonwealth, you can visit the U.S. Vote Foundation, select your state, and see the election deadlines.